lhl/strix-halo-testing/rpc-test/README.md

    usr time  205.45 secs    0.41 millis  205.45 secs
    sys time   67.55 secs    1.32 millis   67.55 secs
 ```

-Interesting, much more even w/ HIP...
-Also loads faster, runs slower?
+- it also surprisingly loads faster?
+- note mmap is on, but we're not yet crossing the 50% threshold

-# DeepSeek R1 Q4_K_M
+### DeepSeek R1 Q4_K_M

-Crashes with Vulkan (OOM), uneven allocation.
-Works with ROCm (--mmap 0 for loading speed, doesn't use more memory):
+In theory this should fit, but this is where we crash w/ Vulkan (OOM on load) due to Vulkan's uneven allocation.

+With ROCm we need to `--mmap 0` for loading speed, and that's fine it loads, but it still ooms (after loading) at `pp512`.
+Here are `pp128` numbers.
+Even with a 4X cluster, there's barely enough memory left over with context over.
+You could increase memory limits a bit and the Q4_K_XL is a bit smaller, but you're probably better off with the Q3_K_XL if you want to actually use it, although... it'll be slow.

 ```
 ❯ time build/bin/llama-bench --rpc 192.168.128.12:50054,192.168.128.13:50054,192.168.128.14:50054 -m /models/gguf/DeepSeek-R1-Q4_K_M/DeepSeek-R1-Q4_K_M-00001-of-00011.gguf -v --mmap 0 -p 128